Carbon Taxes

 Description

 Carbon taxes are taxes based on fossil fuel carbon content, and therefore a tax on carbon dioxide emissions.
 They differ from current North American fuel excise taxes, which are applied primarily to motor vehicle fuels as a way to finance highways and other transportation services.
 Because carbon taxes are intended primarily to internalize the environmental costs of fuel consumption and encourage energy conservation, there is no particular requirement for how their revenues should be used.
 Revenues can be used to reduce taxes, provide rebates, or finance new public services, including energy conservation programs.
 If most revenues are returned to residents and businesses, resulting in no significant increase to total government income, the taxes are considered revenue neutral, called a tax shift.
-Many economists advocate tax shifting to help achieve strategic policy objectives: raise taxes on bads, such as pollution emissions, and reduce taxes on goods, such as labor and investments.
+Many economists advocate tax shifting to help achieve strategic policy objectives: raise taxes on bads, such as pollution emissions, and reduce taxes on goods, such as labor and investments (Clarke and Prentice 2009).

 How It Is Implemented